ChrisFeldmeier/notes-app/README.md

 ## YouTube Screencast Recording how I created this app
 [Watch my recording on YouTube](https://youtu.be/5mzwwtVewSo)

-Please first download the Curosr AI Coding Editor https://www.cursor.com/ and install it.
+Please first download the Cursor AI Coding Editor https://www.cursor.com/ and install it.

 ## Step 1.
 Open a new Cursor Project and paste the following commands into the terminal
 ```bash